jacobcons/personal-site/content/blog/technical-decisions-whilst-making-emote.md

 carry out the validation and pass control to the error handler if the data is in an invalid format.

 ### Error handling
-Objects with a status code and message are passed to my error handler for a variety of different http errors.
-Also thrown errors are automatically passed to the error handler with the express-async-errors package, so I don't have to try/catch every async await statement.
+Thrown errors are automatically passed to the error handler thanks to the express-async-errors package.
+Unexpectedly thrown errors are logged and responded with a generic 500 response, whereas intentional custom errors thrown by me respond with a custom status code and error message.
+This can occur for example if a friendship with a user is requested to be made but there is no incoming request from that user.